-The default username is "root".
-The default password is "root".
+The default username is admin.
+The default password is printed on the router's label.
 Change the default password as soon as possible!

 For increased security of the network connected to the router, change the default router password.
 When the default password of the router is still active, the Change password title is highlighted in red.